 - Developers should prepare a project plan for pre-application involvement and consultation to be discussed and agreed with the case officer.
 The case officer will provide assistance in identifying and providing contact information for local representatives, groups and individuals who should be invited by the applicant to become involved in the proposals.
 This will include local residential and other property, representatives of community groups, including local Councillors, relevant statutory and non-statutory consultees, statutory undertakers and any other bodies or individuals to which such information is deemed relevant by the local planning authority.
-Where proposals relate to the historic environment, the developer will be required to consult a number of organisations with interests in these matters7. - The developer's project plan should include details of the scope of the community involvement including which stakeholders will be engaged, timescales and milestones, materials that will be made available to the community and stakeholders and the venues proposed for holding interactive events.
+Where proposals relate to the historic environment, the developer will be required to consult a number of organisations with interests in these matters5. - The developer's project plan should include details of the scope of the community involvement including which stakeholders will be engaged, timescales and milestones, materials that will be made available to the community and stakeholders and the venues proposed for holding interactive events.
 Website development resources should also be highlighted. - The project plan should also discuss the need for local authority officer resources as part of the involvement process.
 Reading Borough Council already faces considerable pressure on planning staff resources.
 The Council cannot therefore guarantee to make staff resources available to assist involvement exercises or to attend public events.
-As a minimum, as part of pre-application discussions and correspondence, case officers from the Planning Section will: - Provide information and advice on consultees and stakeholders relevant to involvement in a particular proposal; - o Provide information and advice on potential venues for public interactive events; - o Facilitate involvement with elected members where necessary; - Appraise and provide comment and advice on a community involvement project plan prepared by the developer/potential applicant; and - o Arrange for links or material to be loaded onto the Council's website.

-Case officers will make efforts to attend events and take part in involvement exercises as observers, if time and resources allow.
-Where officer attendance or assistance in preapplication involvement exercises is specifically requested by a developer/potential applicant, and this is agreed on a "without prejudice" basis by the Development Manager, any cost to the local authority will be charged to the developer/potential applicant at the Council's standard rates for officer time and any materials.

-• On the most significant or sensitive proposals, where very wide community interest is anticipated, it would be advisable to discuss community involvement arrangements with the community at the initial stage.
+As a minimum, as part of pre-application discussions and correspondence, case officers from the Planning Section will: - Provide information and advice on consultees and stakeholders relevant to involvement in a particular proposal; - Provide information and advice on potential venues for public interactive events; - Facilitate involvement with elected members where necessary; - Appraise and provide comment and advice on a community involvement project plan prepared by the developer/potential applicant; and - Arrange for links or material to be loaded onto the Council's website. - Case officers will make efforts to attend events and take part in involvement exercises as observers, if time and resources allow.
+Where officer attendance or assistance in preapplication involvement exercises is specifically requested by a developer/potential applicant, and this is agreed on a "without prejudice" basis by the Planning Manager, any cost to the local authority will be charged to the developer/potential applicant at the Council's standard rates for officer time and any materials. - On the most significant or sensitive proposals, where very wide community interest is anticipated, it would be advisable to discuss community involvement arrangements with the community at the initial stage.
 Council officers can help to identify where this is likely to be required.
 Such initial approaches to the community and stakeholders should offer a range of involvement approaches and express willingness to meet groups or hold exhibitions/meetings to explore proposals.
 They should invite suggestions from the community and stakeholders on how involvement should take place to best meet the needs of the community.
-Prospective applicants should discuss with the community matters such as possible venues for exhibitions, meetings and other events, and the timing of those events to
+Prospective applicants should discuss with the community matters such as possible venues for exhibitions,

-7 Historic England; Ancient Monuments Society; Council for British Archaeology; Society for the Protection of Ancient Buildings; The Georgian Group; The Victorian Society; The Twentieth Century Society; Garden History Society; The National Trust; Local Civic/Amenity Society; Local Building Preservation Trust; Local Archaeological and Antiquarian Societies, and local history societies.
-Also refer to the Historic England website for further advice (https://historicengland.org.uk/advice/Planning/).
+5 English Heritage; CABE; Ancient Monuments Society; Council for British Archaeology; Society for the Protection of Ancient Buildings; The Georgian Group; The Victorian Society; The Twentieth Century Society; Garden History Society; The National Trust; Local Civic/Amenity Society; Local Building Preservation Trust; Local Archaeological and Antiquarian Societies, and local history societies.
+Also refer to "Planning and Development in the Historic Environment - A Charter for English Heritage Advisory Services," English Heritage, 2005.